ALD2019 Session AA1-TuA: Emerging Applications I

 Start Invited?
 Item

-1:30 PM AA1-TuA-1 Atomic Layer Deposition of Indium Gallium Zinc Oxide (IGZO) Semiconductor Thin Films: From Precursor to Thin Film Transistor Application
+1:30 PM Invited AA1-TuA-1 Atomic Layer Deposition of Indium Gallium Zinc Oxide (IGZO) Semiconductor Thin Films: From Precursor to Thin Film Transistor Application

 Jin-Seong Park (Hanyang University, Republic of Korea)